ruiliuacd/atcgmagic/README.md

 run directly:
 atcgtools -h
 or
-python atcgtools.py
+python atcgtools.py [analysistype]

-atcgtools: {countgaps,inittopleveltable,fillcontextNoutgroup,VJtransf,VJgendadi,Detectsignalacrossgenome,VCataAnno,test}

- VJtransf
+atcgtools [analysistype]={countgaps,inittopleveltable,fillcontextNoutgroup,VJtransf,VJgendadi,Detectsignalacrossgenome,VCataAnno,test}

+[analysistype]
+ VJtransf：
  convert vcf into which format depands on -f pedmap (default): map ped plink format (if -r is proviede, final map ped file only contian unlinked sites that r2 less than value -r assigned )
  genosnp:
-[ most functions below require a special designed mysql/mariandb table that cantains all SNPs of the species and the state of the polymorphism in each populations/breeds for each SNPs, and the outgroup genotype information to determine the ancestral allele.
+( most functions below require a special designed mysql/mariandb table that cantains all SNPs of the species and the state of the polymorphism in each populations/breeds for each SNPs, and the outgroup genotype information to determine the ancestral allele.
 This can be done by the following two steps: atcgtools inittopleveltable allindividuals.vcf atcgtools fillcontextNoutgroup
- ]

- inittopleveltable
+ )

+ inittopleveltable:
  	create the toplevel variants table for a species and load SNP/INDEL records of allindividuals.vcf into the table. after this step, toplevel talbe in mysql databases contain the following fields:chrID,snp_pos,snpID,ref_allele,context,alt_alle1,alt_alleN,presenceflag ref_allele corresponding the 4th(REF) col of the input vcf file and context contain the flank bases of both side of the SNP, empty for INDEL.